 •Insurance does not cover breast implant procedures.
 Breast augmentation is regarded as aesthetic procedures.
 Insurance only pays for it after a medical procedure such as a mammogram.

 •Additional procedure may be required in case of breast implant removal.
 If anything changes and you want the implant removed, you may need corrective surgery or a breast lift.
 This is to help restore the contours of your breast in relation to the rest of the body.

-•You may need to take an MRI scan.
+•One way to hasten the scheduling and receiving your scan results is by booking private MRI scans with many available scanning centers.
 A routine MRI is recommended every three years of the breast augmentation cycle.

 Before the procedure, you’ll undergo a mammogram to ascertain the state of your breasts.
 The doctor may also alter your medication regimen that he thinks may interfere with the surgery.
 For instance, aspirin is believed to cause excessive bleeding.

 You may also need to change your lifestyle to allow for a successful surgery.
 For instance, you may be asked to cease drinking or smoking for a while.